Taylor Hall: Minor

 Hall started playing minor hockey in Calgary, Alberta.
 When he was 13, his family moved to Kingston, Ontario, where he continued to play.
 Hall captured a Bantam AAA Calgary city championship with the North East Canucks during the 2004–05 season.
 For the 2005–06 and 2006–07 seasons, Hall played Bantam and Minor Midget hockey for the Greater Kingston Predators of the ODMHA league.
 He was named to the ODMHA Midget AAA All-Star team.
 After the season, Hall was the second overall choice in the 2007 Ontario Hockey League (OHL) Priority Selection by the Windsor Spitfires.
-Ryan O'Reilly was selected first overall by the Erie Otters.

 Junior

 Hall made his OHL debut in 2007–08, scoring a team-high 45 goals and adding 39 assists for 84 points, which was third in team scoring.
 In March, he was named OHL Player of the Week twice (March 3 and March 10).
 He was named OHL and CHL Rookie of the Year after the season.

 During the 2008–09 season, Hall was selected to represent the OHL in the ADT Canada-Russia Challenge.
 He scored 38 goals and added 52 assists to finish with 90 points.
 Windsor had a successful season on the ice, capturing the OHL Championship as well as the Memorial Cup.
 During the OHL playoffs, Hall scored 16 goals and added 20 assists while being awarded the Wayne Gretzky 99 Award as Playoff MVP.
 He scored the game-winning overtime goal in the fifth and deciding game of the OHL Finals against the Brampton Battalion to clinch the title.
 At the 2009 Memorial Cup, Hall recorded eight points in six games as the Spitfires defeated the Kelowna Rockets 4–1 in the final.
 After the tournament, Hall was awarded the Stafford Smythe Memorial Trophy as the tournament's most valuable player and was named to the tournament all-star team alongside teammate Ryan Ellis.